Can you tell me what I should put in my employee's personnel file?

 In practice, this means agreeing on written employment contracts.

-Let us guide you through all HR matters – not just above employee personnel files either!
+Let us guide you through all HR and labour law matters

 Do you need different documents for different employees?